1300 669 711 - Australia

 Find Out Who is Behind a Fake TikTok Account

-Examine the Account’s Profile for Personal Details or Clues
+Inspect the Account’s Profile for Personal Details, Clues or Quirks

 1. Profile Information

-Genuine TikTok accounts often feature detailed profiles with a profile picture, bio, and links to other social media.
-Fake accounts may lack this information or have inconsistent details.
+Genuine TikTok accounts often contain detailed profiles with a profile picture, bio, and links to other social media.
+Fake accounts often do note feature this kind of information or they have inconsistent details or quirks.

 1. Activity Pattern

-Real TikTok users usually maintain consistent posting schedules and engage with other content regularly.
-Fake accounts may exhibit irregular posting patterns or spammy behaviour, such as excessive likes or comments on unrelated videos.
+Authentic TikTok accounts tend to maintain reasonably consistent posting schedules.
+They also engage with other content and profiles regularly.
+Fake accounts may exhibit irregular posting patterns or what comes across as spammy behaviour, such as storms of likes or comments on unrelated videos, in attempts to cover their tracks and appear genuine.

 1. Engagement Metrics

-Check the engagement on their posts.
-Authentic TikTok creators tend to have a balance between followers, likes, comments, and shares.
-Suspiciously high follower counts with low engagement rates may indicate fake accounts.
+Keep an eye on engagement with the posts by the account in question.
+Genuine TikTok creators tend to exhibit a kind of symmetry between followers, likes, comments, and shares.
+Suspiciously high follower counts with low engagement rates may be a red flag for a fake account.

 1. Content Quality

-Genuine TikTok creators often share original and creative content that aligns with their niche or interests.
-Fake accounts may repost content without credit or share low-quality, generic videos.
+True TikTok creators often share original and creative content that expresses their niche, brand or interests.
+Fake accounts are also more likely to repost content without crediting the real creator, or otherwise share poor-quality, generic videos.

 1. Consistency

-Authentic accounts typically maintain a consistent theme or style in their posts.
-Fake accounts may have inconsistent posting patterns or switch between unrelated topics frequently.
+Authentic TikTok accounts’ posts typically maintain consistency in theme or style.
+Fake accounts are more likely to have inconsistent posting patterns and/or switch between unrelated topics frequently.

-Look for blue verification badges on TikTok accounts of well-known individuals or brands.
-While not all genuine accounts are verified, the absence of a verification badge on a supposed public figure’s account could raise suspicion.
+Keep an eye out for blue verification badges on TikTok accounts of famous individuals or well-known brands.
+While not all genuine accounts are verified, the absence of a verification badge on an account purporting to belong to a public figure is usually a cause for suspicion.
 Some fake accounts also edit fake verification badges on their profile picture

-Examine the profiles of followers.
-Real accounts typically attract a diverse range of followers with active profiles.
-If a TikTok account has a large following base with suspiciously inactive or generic profiles, it might be fake.
+Inspect the profiles of followers.
+Real accounts will more often than not exhibit a diverse range of followers with active profiles.
+If a TikTok account has a large follower base with many inactive or generic profiles to also look suspicious, it might be phony.

 Examples of Fake TikTok Accounts